-- where d_j is the representing particle diameter of each size bin; J is the number of d_j ; n_j is the particle size distribution - function (dN/dd_p) at d_i ; Δd_i is the length of each size bin; and I is the number of R_i .
-The symbol of \approx is to emphasize that - 22 Eq.
-5 is an approximation even if there are no measuring errors because it approximates the integral with a finite discrete - sum and estimates $r{\rm m}$ using the recorded $R{\rm i}$.
+The kernel function method assumes that the particle size distribution can be approximated using several particle size bins and the detection efficiencies of particles in each size bin are the same.
+The mathematical description of this approximation is where d_j is the representing particle diameter of each size bin; J is the number of d_j ; n_j is the particle size distribution function (dN/dd_p) at d_j ; Δd_j is the length of each size bin; and I is the number of R_i .
+The symbol of \approx is to emphasize that Eq.
+(5) is an approximation even if there are no measuring errors because it approximates the integral with a finite discrete sum and estimates r_m using the recorded R_i .
 Using a matrix, Eq.
-5 can be rewritten as:
+(5) can be rewritten as where